The response of the IRGA is calibrated by comparison to ambient CO

 |

-The method described above for CO is not always applicable for HO.
+The method described above for CO is not always applicable for H

 The nighttime lag values are usually undetectable since latent heat flux is